StoneT2000/Dimensions/README.md

 ### More Stuff!

-Refer to the [wiki](https://github.com/StoneT2000/Dimensions/wiki) for some more basic and advanced usages of this framework.
+The [wiki](https://github.com/StoneT2000/Dimensions/wiki) will soon be populated with more basic and advanced example usages of this framework.
 This ranges from how to configure the match engine, configuring various tournaments and rank systems, to tips on designing a successful competition.

 ## Contributing